meddhia07/meddhia07/README.md

 <div align="center">

-### 💡 *"Building software that solves real problems through clean engineering and intelligent automation."*
+### 💡 *"Great software isn't built by writing more code — it's built by solving the right problems."*

 </div>